 In what is believed to be the largest single donation to the College, Miss Bloomfield’s legacy will also fund a number of bursaries to ensure all students at St Mary’s can benefit from the collegiate experience, regardless of financial circumstances.

-After her studies, Miss Bloomfield worked in education and was an English teacher and head of department at Frederick Gough School in Scunthorpe.
-She went on to work at a school in Harlow where she eventually became head teacher, at a time when it was very rare to have a woman as head of a secondary school.
+She was an English teacher and Head of Department at Frederick Gough School in Scunthorpe and then went to work at a school in Harlow where she eventually became Head Teacher, at a time when it was very rare to have a woman as head of a secondary school.

 Contact us